cemoulto/foundation-coda-clips/README.md

-fddoc - Creates an html5 document complete with js and css files linked and a style.css for your own custom stylesheet, uncomment first!
+fddoc - Creates an html5 document with js and css files linked

 fdbower - Creates a new document with all of the linked bower components, ready to go.
 Specifically meant for use with a CodeKit Foundation Installation.